-Alice first worked as a teenager in Colman’s and describes her many jobs there.
+Alice first worked in Colman’s as a teenager and describes her many jobs there.

 My first job was aged fourteen machining at Howlett and White’s [shoe manufacturer’s].
 Things went slow so I got a job at Pell’s Handbags to do stitching and sewing; my sister Deli was hand sewing at Harmer’s clothing factory at the same time.
 Then my Dad, who worked on the soldering at Colman’s, said, ‘Deli’s been invited down to Colman’s but don’t worry, you go as well because they want as many people as they can get to do general work’.